Where to Eat and Drink in Gibraltar: Best Restaurants & Bars (2026)

 Casemates Square Gibraltar on a sunny winter day, with bars and restaurants spilling out into the square.

-Casemates Square is the heart of social life in Gibraltar – and around the square are plenty of bars and restaurants.
-For food it’s generally rather touristy and overpriced, though the Queen’s Picturehouse & Eatery in the corner is a classy dining spot in Gibraltar’s old cinema.
-Much less classy but quite iconic is Roy’s Fish and Chips.
+Outside of these two options, we found it rather touristy and overpriced, though the Queen’s Picturehouse & Eatery (££) in the corner is a classy dining spot in Gibraltar’s old cinema.
+Much less classy but quite iconic is Roy’s Fish and Chips. (£)

 Casemates is also home to some of Gibraltar’s best and most popular British-style pubs.
-All’s Well is a beautiful historic spot, with reasonable prices, and the Lord Nelson is especially popular with tourists and ex-pats.
+All’s Well is a beautiful historic spot, with reasonable prices, and the Lord Nelson (££) is especially popular with tourists and ex-pats.
 The square is always buzzing, and on sunny days we loved sitting out, having a drink and watching the world go by.

 Old Town – cafes and lunch spots

 Outside of Casemates Square, Gibraltar’s old town is filled with lovely cafes and lunch spots.
 Sacarrello’s is the most iconic, an Italian coffee shop on the corner of Irish Town which goes back generations.
-(Note: As of January 2024, Sacarrello’s is shut, looking for new premises.
+(Note: As of January 2026, Sacarrello’s is shut, looking for new premises.
 Check its Facebook for updates).

-Along Irish Town are a number of other great coffee shops for a drink, a sweet treat or a sandwich: Cork & Fork and Pastel bakery are two excellent spots Nearby Sam’s Kitchen does vegan lunches – Gibraltar’s first plant based takeaway.
-Gibraltar Tea Company is also a nice spot for a hot drink.
+Along Irish Town are a number of other great coffee shops for a drink, a sweet treat or a sandwich: Cork & Fork and Pastel bakery are two excellent spots Nearby Sam’s Kitchen (£) does vegan lunches – Gibraltar’s first plant based takeaway.
+Gibraltar Tea Company (£) is also a nice spot for a hot drink.

 For restaurants in the evening, there isn’t a whole lot of choice in Old Town.
-El Kasbah is a must-visit for fantastic Moroccan Food, and is one of Gibraltar’s best restaurants.
-The Clipper on Irish Town does affordable, decent pub grub.
-Outside of these two options, I’d recommend looking at the other areas I’ve outlined in this blog for an evening meal or drinks!
+El Kasbah (££) is a must-visit for fantastic Moroccan Food, and is one of Gibraltar’s best restaurants.
+The Clipper (£) on Irish Town does affordable, decent pub grub.

 Ocean Village – Gibraltar’s modern dining hub

-For a touch of class, visit the 5 star yacht hotel Sunborn’s restaurant or cocktail bar.
+For a touch of class, visit the 5 star yacht hotel Sunborn’s restaurant or cocktail bar (£££).
 The area is also home to a few British chain restaurants, including Pizza Express and Wagamamas.

-For drinks, the Hendrix Pub is popular with British ex-pats and tourists, hosting quiz and music nights.
+For drinks, the Hendrix Pub (£) is popular with British ex-pats and tourists, hosting quiz and music nights.
 And if you want to watch live sports, you can’t do better than the Arena Sports Cafe outside the Casino Admiral.

 Chatham Counterguard – buzzing bars and tapas